luau-lang/luau/docs/_pages/typecheck.md

 local c: unknown = function() return 5 end
 ```

-Unlike `any`, `unknown` will not allow itself to inhabit into a different type!
+Unlike `any`, `unknown` will not allow itself to be used as a different type!

 ```lua
 local function unknown(): unknown